Roald Amundsen: Personal life

-Amundsen was a lifelong bachelor, though he had a long-time relationship with the Norwegian-born Kristine Elisabeth ('Kiss') Bennett, the wife of an Englishman, Charles Peto Bennett.
-He met her in London in 1907 and they remained close for many years, although Amundsen kept the relationship a secret from everyone outside his intimate circle.
+Amundsen was a lifelong bachelor, but he had a long-time relationship with the Norwegian-born Kristine Elisabeth ('Kiss') Bennett, the wife of an Englishman, Charles Peto Bennett.
+He met her in London in 1907 and they remained close for many years; Amundsen kept the relationship a secret from everyone outside his intimate circle.
 Later, he became engaged to Bess Magids, an American divorcée whom he had met in Alaska.
-Though there is little evidence, it was said that Amundsen had a brief affair with his landlady in Antwerp—until he came home and found her dead of an apparent suicide.
+Though there is little evidence, it was said that Amundsen had a brief affair with his landlady in Antwerp—until he came home and found her dead after an apparent suicide.
 His biographer Tor Bomann-Larsen also suggests a romantic relationship between Amundsen and Sigrid Castberg, wife of the lawyer Leif Castberg from Gjøvik, in the years before the South Pole expedition, a relationship Amundsen broke off after that expedition in favour of Kiss Bennett.

 Author Julian Sancton noted that in his younger years, Amundsen was said to have ignored romantic relationships in pursuit of his goals.
 He "found little use in activities that didn't help him fulfill his polar ambitions".

 Orders and decorations

 Legacy

 Owing to Amundsen's numerous significant accomplishments in polar exploration, many places in both the Arctic and Antarctic are named after him.
 The Amundsen–Scott South Pole Station, operated by the United States Antarctic Program, was jointly named in honour of Amundsen and his British rival Robert Falcon Scott.
-Amundsen's name has also reached the moon.
-The Amundsen crater was named after him and the rim of said crater is being considered by NASA as a potential landing location for their Artemis 3 lunar lander.
+The Amundsen crater on the Moon was named after him; the rim of the crater is being considered by NASA as a potential landing location for their Artemis III lunar lander.

+Built in 1929 and opened in 1930, Amundsen High School opened its doors in Chicago's Ravenswood neighborhood.

+Joachim Calmeyer portrayed Amundsen in the 1968 film Bare et liv – historien om Fridtjof Nansen, which covers events from the life of Fridtjof Nansen.

 The 1969 film The Red Tent tells the story of the Nobile expedition and Amundsen's disappearance.
-Sean Connery plays the role of Amundsen.
+Sean Connery plays Amundsen.

-Huntford's book was adapted into the TV serial The Last Place on Earth.
-It aired in 1985 and featured Sverre Anker Ousdal as Amundsen.
+A book Scott and Amundsen, by Roland Huntford, was adapted into the TV serial The Last Place on Earth.
+It aired in 1985 and features Sverre Anker Ousdal as Amundsen.

 On 15 February 2019, a biographic Norwegian film titled Amundsen, directed by Espen Sandberg, was released.